wromanek/AdminScripts/README.md

 ```
 So the source table will stay not changed.
 New tables with `test_` prefix will be created.
 The newly created tables will contain exactly the same data which which source tables contained at the moment of running script.

+## copyToNewLocation.sh
+This is very simple script - what it does is simply copying all Joomla CMS files to new localisation.
+It backups *configuration.php* from target folder.
+The reason for backup is that I use this script for updating my testing enviroment with the current state of production.
+In my test enviroment I use diffrent DB so I just do not want to accidentally run test enviroment connected to the production DB.

 Please contact me if you have any questions or suggestions.